yunusemretom/whatsapp-bulk-messenger/README.md

 Note: Another version of similar project is available which supports sending media and documents along with text.
 As per many requests, I have added a [video here](https://youtu.be/NNkAh5sLEok) demonstrating how the app works.
 Please reach out to me on [email](mailto:bagrianirudh@gmail.com) for more enquiry.
 Join the [google group here](https://groups.google.com/g/whatsapp-bulker/) and [telegram group here](https://t.me/whatsapp_bulker).

+**Note: ChromeWebDriver needs to be downloaded manually.
+Otherwise, it will give errors.
+Download link: https://googlechromelabs.github.io/chrome-for-testing/**

+**_Extract the downloaded zip file and place it in the directory where the code is located._**

 # Requirements

 *  Python >= 3.6